jezekp/Json2Semantic/README.md

 ### Notes

 * Transformation is driven by template file(s).
 Template files represent a structure that all transformed files must follow
-* Template files are stored in src/main/resources/schema/json folder.
+* Template files are stored in the src/main/resources/schema/json folder.
-* mvn package is needed in first run and in every run when any template file is changed.
+* mvn package is needed for the first run and in every run when any template file is changed.
-* Filename is a json file respecting the structure given by a template file.
+* Filename param is a json file respecting the structure given by a template file.
 * An output RDF document is printed to the standard output.